Do you have a suggestion that will improve this page? We would love to hear it.

 The period of time for which your usage allowances are active.
 If your subscription is still active after this period, then the usage Allowances will be reset.
 Allowance periods are usually monthly ( subject to terms and conditions ) but may vary for special subscriptions.

-When an Advanced Report is created or "Force New Analysis" is performed upon it, a set of options are applied to each row of default, which can remove data you may not be interested in - for example, by default, Mentions are removed from Advanced Report.
+When an Advanced Report is created or "Force New Analysis" is performed upon it, a set of options are applied to each row by default, which can remove data you may not be interested in - for example, by default, Mentions are removed from Advanced Report.
 These options can be changed so that future "Force New Analysis" and optionally "Download Backlinks" are subject to the new rules.
 The "Analysis Options" are applied to Source and Target URLs and can filter on fields such as the Last Crawl Date.

 The text associated with a hyperlink, usually contained between the opening and closing "a" tags.
 For users, it is the readable, clickable part of the link.
 With images, anchor text is often defined as the alt text of the link.
 Search Engines may use this text to help determine the subject matter of the linked-to document.